Here, if we look

-at the lateral view.
+at the medial view.
 So, again, we have got

 a hemisected pelvis here and then we are looking